Library Collections and Facilities

 Facilities and Service Points

 Circulation Desk and Course Reserves Desk.
 The main circulation desk is on the first floor of Turpin adjacent the entrance.
 Circulation staff process all borrowing transactions including course reserves.
 Return borrowed items here.
-Please use the Media Center desk for AV transactions.

 Bibliographic Center; Index Tables.
 Specialized bibliographies, indexes, and abstracts are housed in the bibliographic center on the first floor of Turpin.
 Use these resources in tandem with on-line databases.